ant0ine/go-json-rest/README.md

 [![Build Status](https://travis-ci.org/ant0ine/go-json-rest.png?branch=master)](https://travis-ci.org/ant0ine/go-json-rest)

 **Go-Json-Rest** is a thin layer on top of `net/http` that helps building RESTful JSON APIs easily.
-It provides fast URL routing using [Go-UrlRouter](https://github.com/ant0ine/go-urlrouter), and helpers to deal with JSON requests and responses.
+It provides fast URL routing using a Trie based implementation, and helpers to deal with JSON requests and responses.
 It is not a high-level REST framework that transparently maps HTTP requests to procedure calls, on the opposite, you constantly have access to the underlying
 `net/http` objects.

 Features